Knob & Tube Wiring Replacement Services

 - Price transparency: With Dream Team, you'll receive an upfront rate for all services.
 You'll have the freedom to plan your budget based on accurate pricing information and zero hidden fees.

 - Timely service: We know the value of efficient service, especially when it comes to electricity.
 When you schedule an appointment with us, we'll be there on time to provide a fast solution.
 We'll bring everything we need to provide same-day service.
-If we determine it's time for a replacement, we'll be back the next day to take care of it.
+If we determine it's time for a knob and tube replacement, we'll be back the next day to take care of it.

 - Skilled technicians: Our technicians are certified and insured to handle any electrical problem, including knob and tube wiring replacement.
 Our specialists are highly skilled, and we vet them to ensure your comfort and safety during every appointment.